LilianBour/Projet_TER/README.txt

 	- data_histo_comparison : list of parcels to use for graph comparison
 	- data_kmeans_test : list of parcels to use for classification
 	- data_slopes contains two slopes and the number of pattern for each parcel
-	- data_slopes_analysis is the results of data_slopes classification
+	- Analysis is the results of data_slopes classification and bar plot classification
-	- Regression_220_and_221 is a compilation of all regression line data of all parcels and some statistics
+	- Analysis_Regression_220_and_221 is a compilation of all regression line data of all parcels and some statistics

 Part 1 : Slopes analysis